IsaakBM/cesmle-ocn-fetch/README.md

   exposure and ecological screening workflows, not event timing or weather-like forecasting.

+- This repository produces downscaled climatological projection products from CMIP/IPCC monthly ocean fields.
+It does not generate daily dynamically consistent 3D ocean forecasts or simulations; those would require running a regional ocean model such as ROMS with appropriate forcing and boundary conditions.

 - Future change is represented with a climatological change field computed within each model family, then transferred onto a trusted target baseline.
   Most variables use an additive delta: